 Now compare flyback with the rarer and much more complicated rattrapante stopwatch function.
 The word 'rattrapante' comes from the French word 'rattraper' ('to catch up with').
-A rattrapente complication (also 'split seconds’, or 'doppelchrono' in German), uses two sweep hands (and sometimes also two hands on the minutes sub-dial).
+A rattrapente complication (also 'split seconds' or 'doppelchrono' in German) uses two sweep hands (and sometimes also two hands on the minutes sub-dial).
 These hands can register two (but only two) consecutive intervals.

 The initial answer (still used today, but with the addition of other refinements) involved including an iron Faraday cage to channel magnetism around the movement.
-More recent innovations include using specialised alloys for balance springs and the latest amagnetic silicon hairsprings.
+More recent innovations include using specialized alloys for balance springs and the latest amagnetic silicon hairsprings.

-Rotary slide rule (E6-B)
+Rotary Slide Rule (E6-B)

-The rotary slide rule on your pilot chronograph has its origin back in the the days before widespread availability of electronic calculators, smartphones and the other modern calculation devices that are ubiquitous today.
+The rotary slide rule on your pilot chronograph has its origin back in the days before the widespread availability of electronic calculators, smartphones, and the other modern calculation devices that are ubiquitous today.
 Remember that within the lifetime of the writer, and probably that of some readers, navigational calculations and complete aircraft design were done with slide rules!

 Originally popularised by Breitling on its 1952 Navitimer, the miniature rotary slide rule has become one of the features most readily associated with pilot watches and chronographs in popular perception.
 As a Forbes article explained, the rotary slide rule is more than just a redundant historical vestige.
 It's an adaption of the E6-B' whiz wheel' flight computer developed in America in the 1930s.
 In fact, it's the same manual flight computer that is still used in basic training for civilian and military pilots the world over.

 Knowing how to use chronograph watch functions such as the slide rule is undoubtedly impressive – whether in the airfield ops room or down at the pub.
 If you know how to operate it, the rotary slide rule on your pilot chronograph bezel can still be used for a wide range of general calculations as well as aviation-specific calculations.
-The latter include metric: Imperial conversions, air speed and rate of descent calculations.
+The latter include metric: Imperial conversions, airspeed, and rate of descent calculations.

-Be warned though, using the rotary slide rule on a Navitimer or Seiko SNA411 is fiddly, especially in a cramped, dark cockpit, in turbulence, under IFR flying conditions!
-With one or more accurate cockpit clocks, calculators, smartphones and other aids in most modern cockpits, fiddling with the 42mm-diameter rotary slide-rule on your pilot watch may be more of a nuisance than a benefit!
+Be warned, though, using the rotary slide rule on a Navitimer or Seiko SNA411 is fiddly, especially in a cramped, dark cockpit, in turbulence, under IFR flying conditions!
+With one or more accurate cockpit clocks, calculators, smartphones, and other aids in most modern cockpits, fiddling with the 42mm-diameter rotary slide-rule on your pilot watch may be more of a nuisance than a benefit!

-Tachymeter (or ‘tachymetre’) scale.
+Tachymeter (or 'tachymeter') scale.

-This is another scale typically associated with chronographs and not to be confused with the 'telemeter' scale that appears on some chronographs for calculating the distance of an event such as artillery muzzle flashes or lightning.
+This is another scale typically associated with chronographs and not to be confused with the 'telemeter' scale that appears on some chronographs for calculating the distance of an event, such as artillery muzzle flashes or lightning.

-Hacking complication (also 'stop-second')
+Hacking Complication (also 'stop-second')

 In 1853, Tissot made the first dual time-zone watch, a watch that can display local time and time in one or more different time zones.
 The idea has evolved, through many manifestations, into what is nowadays probably the most useful function of a chronograph or standard watch for most long-haul pilots.

-As Ryan Schmidt explains in The Wristwatch Handbook, ‘when the wristwatch was conceived, there was not a great deal of global travel, nor was the world strung together by cables, satellites and cell towers.'
-How communications, aviation and watches have changed since then.
+As Ryan Schmidt explains in The Wristwatch Handbook, 'When the wristwatch was conceived, there was not a great deal of global travel, nor was the world strung together by cables, satellites, and cell towers.'
+How communications, aviation, and watches have changed since then.